 Remove and reheat the brisket within 3 to 6 months if possible.
-It should be reheated to 165 degrees Fahrenheit in order to be safe to eat.
+It should be reheated to 165 degrees for optimal texture.
 Once the brisket has been thawed and reheated, it’s best not to freeze it a second time, or the meat will be tough and dry.

 Should You Slice Brisket Before Freezing?